 (What happens if more than two responses are needed?
 You can purchase additional office actions by paying for an RCE, and the USPTO will give the examiner extra time.)

-Why and how to schedule an interview
+Why and how to schedule a patent examiner interview

 Realize that almost all first office actions are rejections.
 So it makes a big difference how you handle the first response.
 If you are trustworthy and explain things simply and clearly, they are more likely to listen to you.